Buhari in Yola, Canvasses Support for Tinubu, Binani, Other APC Candidates

 “Your achievements in the areas of education have made us proud and given us immense joy and satisfaction.
 Adamawa people are progressive in nature, and it is time to prove it once again.

 “Our vision for Adamawa as a peaceful, progressive and prosperous state is strong and enduring.
-With your perseverance and determination, the All Progressives Congress (APC) will make Adamawa a model state in all areas of endeavour,’’ he stated.
+With your perseverance and determination, the APC will make Adamawa a model state in all areas of endeavour,’’ he stated.

-The President urged youths in the state and country to pursue values that will bring honor to their families and the country, advising that Nigeria’s image could only be improved by the citizens.
+The president urged youths in the state and the country to pursue values that would bring honour to their families and the country, advising that Nigeria’s image could only be improved by the citizens.

 “There can be no other place better than this country that promises so much to us and beckons us to greater prosperity.